RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ## Prepare bastion for OCP installation
 You'll need your RHN username, password and subscription pool id (Employee SKU).
 You can get pool id from https://access.redhat.com/management/

-When you have all mentioned above run.
+When you have all mentioned above run, be aware this step will again take a long time.
+Maybe time for another cup of coffee?

 ```
 ansible-playbook -i /root/inventory playbooks/prepare_guests.yml --extra-vars "rhn_username=$RHN_USERNAME rhn_password=$RHN_PWD"